mrahmed/cs410/Readme.md

 ### Parsing the data

 The dataset is contained in a single XML file, `English-Yusuf-Ali.xml`.
 The XML root includes **114** chapters which in turn include a varrying number of verses.
 Each verse is a single unit of text data. `ParseXML` function is used to parse the data.
 It also removes some special characters (`\t` and `\n`) as well as re-formats the occurnace of other characters (`.` and `-`).
 This cleanning and reformatting takes place during the parsing phase because it is not possible to do during the tokenization phase as it would change the form of some words.
-For instance, in the raw format of the data, there is no space between a `.` and the word following it (example: "yesterday.He").
-It is important to add a space after the period to avoid having "yesterday.He" as a single word during the tokenization phase.
+For instance, in the raw format of the data, there is no space between a `.` and the word following it (example: "*yesterday.He*").
+It is important to add a space after the period to avoid having "*yesterday.He*" as a single word during the tokenization phase.

 The steps to parsing the data are:

 - Get the root of the XML tree
-- Iterate through all childern chapters
+- Iterate through all children chapters
-  * For each child, iterate through and concatenate its childern verses to form a document represtening a complete chapter
+  * For each child, iterate through and concatenate its children verses to form a document represtening a complete chapter
 - Return all documents (chapters), a total of **114** chapters